jasonkiss/web-standards/guidance/assessment-guides/tests/usability/home-page.md

 #### How to test

 1. Open the Website’s home page.
 2. Check that the name or logo of the responsible organisation is present on the home page.
-If it isn't, record a failure.
+If it isn't, record a failure and note the reason.
 3. Check that a visible (image or text) link to newzealand.govt.nz or www.govt.nz is present on the home page.
-If it isn't, record a failure.
+If it isn't, record a failure and note the reason.